 2014 World Cup, Rotterdam 5-13 June

-The biggest ever single Hockey World Cup event with over 70 teams participating was held on the 7 pitches which form part of H.C.
-Rotterdam’s impressive hockey stadium on the outskirts of the city.
-It was a hugely successful tournament and was a major factor in the success of the first ever combination of 3 world cups organised in one country at the same time with the FIH and WGMA tournaments being held close by in Den Haag.
+The biggest single Hockey World Cup event up to that time with 72 teams participating on the 7 pitches at H.C.
+Rotterdam’s impressive hockey stadium.
+It was a hugely successful tournament and played its part in the success of the first ever combination of 3 world cups (IMHA, FIH & WGMA) organised in one country at the same time.
+The FIH and WGMA tournaments were held close by in Den Haag.
+Click here for Results.

 This major tournament was hosted by Ireland at the prestigious Lisnagarvey Hockey Club in Hillsborough, near Lisburn in Co.
 Down.
 Such tournaments were deemed as ‘Open’ to facilitate the participation of non-European teams.
 Men’s teams participated at 40+, 45+, 50+ and 55+ levels.
 Ladies teams included 40+, 45+ and 50+.